vetienne74/hpcscan/README.md

 ## Validation tests

-To check hpcscan has been correctly built and works fine, go to ./script and launch
+To check that hpcscan has correctly been built and works fine, go to `./script` and launch

 `sh runValidationTests.sh`